roqeyl/DataScienceJourney/README.md

 4. remove any null or blank columns

 Overall on day 2, it was very interesting and fun to work with data and performing data analysis.

+### 2. 31/08/2025
+I continue to learn from the Alex Freeberg (Alex the Analyst) on YouTube on the **MySQL Exploratory Data Analysis** which is very fun, I learned on how to query and obtained meaningful insights and informations from the project's dataset.

+Then I continue on **Excel tutorial** which is very very interesting, which are the **Pivot Tables, Formulas, XLOOKUP & VLOOKUP, Conditional Formating and Charts** in Excel.
+It's actually quite easy and could be a lot more easier if I put on more practice into it.
+Excel is a powerful tool to perform Data Analysis and can be transfrom into visualization which makes it much more easier for Data Analysis.
+Alex's teaching were so great that I could easily understand and getting more and more interested in Data Analysis.